ericthewry/ericthewry.github.io/my-site/posts/2019-22-06-theory-and-practice.md

 this strange tension between the theoretical and the practical.

-The main theme that stuck with me across all of the research talks was that often times the theoretical worst-case or average-case bounds don't capture how well we can do in practice.
+The main theme that stuck with me across all of the research talks was that oftentimes the theoretical worst-case or average-case bounds don't capture how well we can do in practice.
 Perhaps the research was organized so neatly because much of it was funded by the same grant, the _Algorithms in the Field_ NSF grant, designed to fund both